 Some one-on-ones are focused on growth and pushing our limits.
 We dedicated one of the meetings to discuss Niki’s Top Strengths.
 We reviewed each one of them and discussed what he enjoys the most about his role.
-That also helped us shape the role of the second Customer Success person that we are to hire now in Dublin.
+That also helped us shape the role of the second Customer Success person that we are going to hire in Dublin.
 Thus, their skills will be complementary to one another and they can help each other.

 Questions I often ask during one-on-ones:

 - What do you want to talk about today?

 - What’s worrying you at the moment?
 That could be personal or professional.
 If it creates anxiety and the person wants to talk about it with me, we talk about it.
 When people don’t feel happy or successful in their personal lives, it’s unlikely that they will grow to their full potential professionally.

 - Why is that a problem?
 That helps me understand if we are looking at a symptom or the source of the problem so we can focus on what would make an impact rather than do a temporary fix on the surface.

 - How can we solve this problem?
 Once we have identified the problem, we analyze it together, even brainstorm how to approach it.
 Sometimes we talk a bit how I would approach it or have approached it.
 For example, frequently overcommitting results in an anxiety and in those cases, we sit down together, list all of the things on their mind, prioritize them, reprioritize them, and delegate or drop a few things.

 When others lead one-on-ones with me